 The Fifth Taste

-Umami is a term coined by a Japanese scientist in the early twentieth century to describe a fifth basic taste unique from salty, sweet, sour, and bitter.
-It is the taste you sense when you plug your nose and take a sip of chicken soup.
-Although it’s often described as being “savory” or “sweet,” the taste buds responsible for detecting umami are distinct from those that detect salt and sugar.
-This makes it a unique taste that can’t be described using other words, similar to how salt cannot be described as anything other than salty.
+Umami is a term coined by a Japanese scientist in the early twentieth century to describe a fifth basic taste.
+It's a separate taste from salty, sweet, sour, and bitter.
+It is the taste you sense when you plug your nose and take a sip of chicken soup or eat a pork chop or take a bite of parmesan cheese.
+Although it's often described as being "savory" or "sweet," the taste buds responsible for detecting umami flavor are distinct from those that detect salt and sugar.
+This makes it a unique taste that can't be described using other words, similar to how salt cannot be described as anything other than salty.

 Table of contents